Estonia: World War II

-The new Stalinist government established a repressive wartime regime in occupied Estonia.
-Many of the country's high-ranking civil and military officials, intelligentsia and industrialists were imprisoned and executed.
-Soviet terror culminated on 14 June 1941 with mass deportation of around 11,000 people to Soviet Russia.
-When Operation Barbarossa (accompanied by Estonian guerrilla soldiers called "Forest Brothers") began against the Soviet Union on 22 June 1941 in the form of the "Summer War", around 34,000 young Estonian men were forcibly drafted into the Soviet army (only about half of whom saw any military action, and fewer than 30% survived the war).
+The USSR established a repressive wartime regime in occupied Estonia.
+Many of the country's high-ranking civil and military officials, intelligentsia and industrialists were arrested.
+Soviet repressions culminated on 14 June 1941 with mass deportation of around 11,000 people to Russia.
+When Operation Barbarossa (accompanied by Estonian guerrilla soldiers called "Forest Brothers") began against the Soviet Union on 22 June 1941 in the form of the "Summer War" (Suvesõda), around 34,000 young Estonian men were forcibly drafted into the Red Army, fewer than 30% of whom survived the war.
 Soviet destruction battalions initiated a scorched earth policy.
-Political prisoners who could not be evacuated from Estonia were executed by the Soviet NKVD.
+Political prisoners who could not be evacuated were executed by the NKVD.
 Many Estonians went into the forest, starting an anti-Soviet guerrilla campaign.
-In July 1941, German Wehrmacht reached south Estonia.
+In July, German Wehrmacht reached south Estonia.
 The USSR evacuated Tallinn in late August with massive losses, and capture of the Estonian islands was completed by German forces in October.

-A puppet Estonian Self-Administration was established, and occupied Estonia was merged into Reichskommissariat Ostland.
-About a thousand Estonian Jews were killed in 1941 and numerous forced labour camps were established.
-German occupation authorities initially started recruiting men into volunteer units, but forced conscription was instituted in 1943, eventually leading to formation of the Estonian Waffen-SS division.
-Thousands of Estonians escaped to Finland, where many volunteered to fight together with Finns against Soviets.
+Initially, many Estonians hoped that Germany would help to restore Estonia's independence, but this soon proved to be in vain.
+Only a puppet collaborationist administration was established, and occupied Estonia was merged into Reichskommissariat Ostland, with its economy being fully subjugated to German military needs.
+About a thousand Estonian Jews who had not managed to leave were almost all quickly killed in 1941.
+Numerous forced labour camps were established where thousands of Estonians, foreign Jews, Romani, and Soviet prisoners of war perished.
+German occupation authorities started recruiting men into small volunteer units but, as these efforts provided meagre results and the military situation worsened, forced conscription was instituted in 1943, eventually leading to formation of the Estonian Waffen-SS division.
+Thousands of Estonians who did not want to fight in the German military escaped to Finland, where many volunteered to fight together with Finns against Soviets.